Since the snow industry is a competitive market, it’s important that you know how to bid and win ANY residential snow client that comes your way.

 You sell hours of labor NOT a clear driveway.

 Do you sell snow contracts?
-They are an effective way to ensure income, even in years with little to no snowfall!
+They’re an effective way to ensure income, even in years with little to no snowfall!

 Here’s an example to break this down:

-Use the information in this post to arm yourself with solid information.
-That’s the only way to stay profitable and ahead of all the fly-by-nighters.
+Use the information in this article to arm yourself with solid information, stay profitable and ahead of all the fly-by-nighters.

 Tags: Business Operation